A6UD3L0/nvim-config/README.md

 ## ⌨️ Key Bindings

 This configuration features ThePrimeagen's optimized key bindings combined with a logical namespaced structure for maximum efficiency.
+All keybindings are discoverable through which-key by pressing the leader key (Space).

-### ThePrimeagen's Essential Keybindings
+### Navigation & Editing Keybindings

 | Key Binding      | Action                                     |
 |------------------|-------------------------------------------|